-5. Genital yeast infections: Yeast feeds on sugar.
+11) Genital yeast infections: Yeast feeds on sugar.
 Since excess sugar passes out through urine for individuals with diabetes, yeast infections may occur in the genital areas.
 Symptoms include redness, swelling, discomfort and foul odour.
 Also read about sugar in urine

 12) Loss of muscle mass: High blood sugar levels cause auto-digestion of fat, muscle and protein to derive energy.
 This reduces muscle mass and is the reason for unexplained weight loss.
 Also know about best medicine for diabetes in India.

 What are the diabetes complications in men?

 Complications of diabetes usually develop gradually.
 If your blood sugar levels are uncontrolled for longer durations then your risk of developing complications is high.
 Certain complications of diabetes in men include